mh-cbon/go-bin-deb/README.md

 Using a `json` files to declare rules, it then performs necessary operations to invoke `dpkg-deb` to build the package, then check it with the help of `lintian`.

+This tool is part of the [go-github-release workflow](https://github.com/mh-cbon/go-github-release)

 # Install

 __deb/ubuntu/rpm repositories__